 Still at a loss for alternatives?
-Here are a few things you can try instead of "Hey" — and the proof is in the screen shots.
+Here are a few things you can try instead of "Hey" — and the proof is in my screenshots.

-I went on several dates with the guy above and still talk to him.
+Above are a few examples of guys proving they recognized my Jack Handey quote on Tinder.
+I went on several dates with the first guy and I still talk to him.
 I just blew your mind, didn't I Nancy Jo Sales?

 3. Feign Interest In Something OTHER Than A Date

 Ask what accommodations they'd recommend in Machu Pichu (because everyone on Tinder has been, duh), or how much their rib tattoo hurt.
 Or you can pretend to want to date their dog, which works like a charm for me.

 It's also a cute way to establish a rapport and keep the conversation going.
 After I showed interest in their dog, I got this sexy snapshot days later.

 As a last resort, share a (non-offensive) joke or something stupid you saw on the internet.
 "Why is this so funny to me right now" with a funny dog or cat image you saw on Instagram or Twitter, would totally get an answer from me.
 And if the person doesn't get it and says "WTF" you can always apologize and use flattery: "Sorry, I wanted to talk to you because you were so cute and I didn't know what to say.
 I'm *insert name*."

 5. Do Not Call Someone You Don't Know "Cutie, Sexy, Beautiful," Etc.

 Some people might be into it, but I personally find it overly familiar and a tad condescending, and I'm sure I'm not the only one.